 The Pentax K-3 II is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in April 2015 and is equipped with an APS-C sensor.
 It offers a resolution of 24.1 megapixel.

-The Pentax K-3 II has a Camera Elo of 2600.
+Is the Pentax K-3 II a good camera?
+The K-3 II has a Camera Elo of 2591.
 This rating puts the K-3 II among the top 20 percent of all digital single lens reflex cameras.
 In terms of its sensor size category (APS cameras), the K-3 II also ranks among the top 20 percent.
 Based on its within category standings, the camera earns a 4.5-star performance rating.

 |Pentax K-3 II|

 |Digital single lens reflex|

 |24.1 MP, APS-C Sensor|

 |131 x 100 x 77 mm, 800 g|